 This socially engaged art project is a celebration of the small and the epic.

 This project is a combination of painting and performance following in the footsteps of Yves Klein.

 This project aims to produce the largest painting of a beach ever painted.

 The final artwork hopes to set a world record for a painting created by the largest number of artists.
-To date, there are over 500 participants.
+Currently, there are over 1,000 participants.